andrealachi/SWG-Documentation/documentation/tables/soilplot.md

 > [!IMPORTANT]
 >During data entry via the **QGIS interface**, users are supported by **dropdown menus** that display only the valid codes for the selected field.

+> [!NOTE]
-This mechanism reduces the risk of data entry errors and guarantees alignment with the constraints imposed by the INSPIRE codelists.
+>This mechanism **reduces the risk of data entry errors** and guarantees alignment with the constraints imposed by the INSPIRE codelists.

 ### Relationships (as child)
 - `soilplot.locatedon` → `soilsite.guid` (**ON UPDATE** CASCADE, **ON DELETE** NO ACTION)